emmajanedrews/base-template/_posts/2017-11-02-common-basement-concerns-for-homebuyers--homeowners.md

 {% include youtube.html %}
 {: .present-before-paste}

-I’m joined by Chris Mancuso [sp], the owner of Accurate Basement Repair.
+I’m joined by Chris Mancuso, the owner of Accurate Basement Repair.
 Chris has been in the basement repair business for over a decade and helped hundreds of customers all throughout eastern Wisconsin.
 {: .present-before-paste}

 Today, we’ll go over a few common questions buyers and homeowners alike have about their basements.